- Student Affairs

 Is your concern not addressed below?
 Do you need additional information?
-Then please call 781-768-7027, visit the Office of Campus Ministry in College Hall Room 101, or e-mail us at Campus Ministry.
+Then please call 781-768-7027, visit the Center for Ministry & Service in St. Joseph Hall Room 4, or e-mail us at firstname.lastname@example.org.
 Our doors are always open!

 Q: What if I'm not Catholic?

 A: That's OK!
-The primary focus of Campus Ministry is to foster and develop the faith life of students, faculty, and staff.
-While preserving the rich Catholic heritage of the College, we seek to provide opportunities for people of all faiths to grow spiritually.
+The primary focus of The Center for Ministry & Service is to foster and develop the faith life of students, faculty, and staff.
+While preserving the rich Catholic heritage of the university, we seek to provide opportunities for people of all faiths to grow spiritually.
 This is accomplished through a ministry of presence and worship, and through programs that promote reverence for diversity, theological reflection, education, and community service.
-We encourage and invite the College community "to act justly, love tenderly and walk humbly with one another and with God" (Micah 6).
+We encourage and invite the university community "to act justly, love tenderly and walk humbly with one another and with God" (Micah 6).

-Q: Do I have to be Catholic to belong to Campus Ministry?
+Q: Do I have to be Catholic to belong to The Center for Ministry & Service?

 A: No. People of all faiths are welcome to join.

-Q: What do you do in Campus Ministry?
+Q: What do you do in The Center for Ministry & Service?

-A: Our primary focus is to foster and develop the faith life of students, faculty, and staff, while preserving the rich Catholic heritage of the College.
+A: Our primary focus is to foster and develop the faith life of students, faculty, and staff, while preserving the rich Catholic heritage of the university.
 We seek to provide opportunities for people of all faiths to grow spiritually.
-This is accomplished through liturgies, retreats, community service, education, faith sharing, social events, sacramental preparation, and more.
+This is accomplished through liturgies, retreats, community service, immersion trips, education, faith sharing, social events, sacramental preparation, and more.

 Q: Do you have to be confirmed to be married in a Catholic Church?